FireTEAM Practice Test - Basic and Extended

 What if the Sample Question played well but the practice test crashed?

-Support hours are Monday through Friday from 6:00 a.m. to 5:00 p.m.
-Pacific Time.
+Support hours are Monday through Friday from 6 am to 5 pm Pacific Time.
 We will address your problem as soon as possible.
-If no solution is found, we will be happy to refund your money.
+New practice test logins will be issued if the situation is not able to be resolved.
+Refunds will not be given.

 How long will the practice test take?